ladan-hazrati-web/todolist/README.md

 - Created - 2023-12-03

-- Technologies Used - Html , css , Flex , SASS
+- Technologies Used - Html , css , javascript

 - Hooks Used : useState